 The bottom line of this book review: The Bone Garden is a modern Gothic fantasy, a sweet tale of little monsters seeking a sense of belonging.
 From its excellent cover design by Julia Lloyd to its core, Kassner’s debut novel feels like a gift to the world’s oddballs, a message of love and unity.

-Read more about book cover design on Book Breath!
+Learn more about book cover design!